root-project/root/interpreter/llvm/src/docs/LangRef.rst

 folding.

-If the exception behavior argument is "fpexcept.strict" all transformations must strictly preserve the floating point exception semantics of the original code.
+If the exception behavior argument is "fpexcept.strict" all transformations must strictly preserve the floating-point exception semantics of the original code.
 Any FP exception that would have been raised by the original code must be raised by the transformed code, and the transformed code must not raise any FP exceptions that would not have been raised by the original code.
 This is the exception behavior argument that will be used if the code being compiled reads the FP exception status flags, but this mode can also be used with code that unmasks FP exceptions.

-The number and order of floating point exceptions is NOT guaranteed.
+The number and order of floating-point exceptions is NOT guaranteed.
 For example, a series of FP operations that each may raise exceptions may be vectorized into a single instruction that raises each unique exception a single time.